michael-lutz/ml-mike/backend/content/about.md

-my name is michael, but most of my friends call me lutz (my last name). i am a quant dev in nyc, and i work on deep learning projects in my free time. graduated from berkeley eecs, during which i was a z-fellow and a member of machine learning @ berkeley. i previously built an rl robotic training framework
+my name is michael, but most of my friends call me lutz (my last name). i'll be a quant dev in nyc, and i work on deep learning projects in my free time. graduated from berkeley eecs, during which i was a z-fellow and a member of machine learning @ berkeley. i previously built an rl robotic training framework